-- Boys must wear solid, cotton, "khaki style" (any solid color) pants, knee length shorts, or blue jeans. - All pants, blue jeans, and "khaki style" knee length shorts must be worn at the waist.
+- Boys must wear solid, cotton, "khaki style" pants, knee length shorts, or blue jeans. - All pants, blue jeans, and "khaki style" knee length shorts must be worn at the waist.
 Students who do not abide by this will be required to wear a belt. - Jeans must be in good repair.
-No holes, no frayed edges, and solid colors only.
+Modern style jeans are permissible, any holes must be patched, and no skin can be visible through the holes.